songzijiang/GeoAttX/README.md

 # GeoAttX

 The official code
-of preprint paper: ["Huayu: Advanced Real-Time Precipitation Estimation from Geostationary Satellite"]() and ["GeoAttX: A Novel Deep Learning Framework for Quarter-Hourly Precipitation Forecasting Using Geostationary Meteorological Satellite Observations"](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5168620).
+of preprint paper: ["Huayu: Advanced Real-Time Precipitation Estimation from Geostationary Satellite"]() and ["GeoAttX: A Novel Framework for Cloud Image Forecasting Using Geostationary Satellite Observations"]()
-Any questions, please email jacksung1995@gmail.com

 # How to run Huayu/GeoAttX?

-## step1,
+## Step1,
 Download the pre-trained model to the folder "models".

 The pre-trained model can be downloaded from Google Drive: